 A number of controversial bills recently tabled in the Knesset undermine basic constitutional values, add fuel to the international assault on Israel's legitimacy, and may end up damaging Israel's democratic character.
-In an article in the Jerusalem Post, IDI President Dr. Arye Carmon and Vice Presidents Professors Mordechai Kremnitzer and Yedidia Z. Stern respond to these initiatives, and appeal to all those who are dedicated to democracy to help ensure that the Jewish State lives up to the obligations in its Declaration of Independence.
+In an article in The Jerusalem Post, IDI Former President and Founder Dr. Arye Carmon and Vice Presidents Professors Mordechai Kremnitzer and Yedidia Z. Stern respond to these initiatives, and appeal to all those who are dedicated to democracy to help ensure that the Jewish State lives up to the obligations in its Declaration of Independence.

-Sixty three years after its founding, the State of Israel is a young democracy still struggling for its survival in a sea of autocracy.
+Sixty-three years after its founding, the State of Israel is a young democracy still struggling for its survival in a sea of autocracy.
 Israel today also faces an unprecedented international assault on its legitimacy.
 Yet instead of uniting to face the myriad threats from without, we find ourselves divided over serious threats from within.

 Over the last several months, the Knesset has been inundated with an unprecedented series of bills that threaten to rend the delicate fabric of our multicultural society and undermine the democratic character of our state.
 In parallel, some parts of the rabbinical establishment are attempting to assert a monopoly over the Jewish values of the state.
 To block the descent down this slippery slope, it is necessary to define the rules of the game and address the unresolved question of our national identity through the consensual adoption of a constitution and the enactment of a series of badly needed political reforms.